p2payserver/.github/profile/README.md

-Fiat payment processor with many local payment methods with the merchant always receiving bitcoin.
+Fiat payment processor with many local fiat payment methods with the merchant always receiving bitcoin.

+## Status
+I'm working on the Peach API implementation, but I'm stack waiting that a new endpoint is added to publish a buy offer for a fixed amount.
+Fiat integration with Robosat.
+To be considered if feasible Fiat integration with Mostro.
+To be considered if feasible Fiat integration with hodl Hodl.
+To be considered if feasible Of the 3 planned services (invoicing, ecommerce, booking) I'm still working on booking as the first one because it is probably the most time consuming to implement.

 ## Features
 - Self custodial solution with btcpay server integration.